Plankton and Karen: Role in SpongeBob SquarePants

 Plankton is married to a waterproof computer named Karen, who is also his sidekick and best friend.
+She is often referred to as Plankton's wife, but according to Plankton, WIFE is an acronym which stands for, "Wired Integrated Female Electroencephalograph."
 Karen is Plankton's own invention, assembled from a calculator and a mass of wires.
 She was Plankton's first invention when he was in grade school, and they dated before he became evil.
 Her system is built into most of Plankton's machines (including the Chum Bucket itself) so that she and Plankton can communicate while the latter is on a mission.
 She is a Mark II Surplus UNIVAC with 256 gigabytes of random-access memory.

 Karen takes on various jobs at the Chum Bucket, including busser, chef and cashier; she rarely has to fulfill them because of the restaurant's unpopularity.
 She also tends to stay more focused than Plankton on the core mission of stealing Krabs' formula.
 Karen often reminds him to stay on task and encourages him to keep going when he loses confidence.
 Since she lacks a heart, Karen is usually unable to feel empathy for the people around her.
 Her interactions are not limited to helping Plankton, however; she is a friend of Sandy Cheeks, who is also intelligent and interested in science.

 Karen is more competent than Plankton in formulating plots to steal the Krabby Patty recipe.
 Most of his effective plans have come from Karen, including "Plan Z"—the only scheme to result in Plankton successfully stealing the formula and using it to his advantage—in The SpongeBob SquarePants Movie.
 Nonetheless, he tends to take credit for them, much to her dismay.
 Karen has effortlessly stolen Krabs' formula without Plankton's help on many occasions, but her husband always inadvertently gets in the way.
 Because of their contrasting behaviors, Plankton and Karen have a tendency to argue.
-Tom Kenny, SpongeBob's voice actor, has called their marriage "Honeymooners-like," comparing them to the bickering couple from the sitcom The Honeymooners.
+Tom Kenny, SpongeBob's voice actor, has called their marriage "Honeymooners-like".

 As a computer on the ocean floor, Karen's ability to operate underwater has not been explained in any of the series' episodes.
 Tom Kenny addressed this in a 2004 interview with the Associated Press, stating that Karen's functionality is a "don't-ask-why" aspect of SpongeBob and that "logic doesn't have a place" in the series' universe.
+In parodies of fairy tales, Karen is depicted wearing a fairy costume.